Facebook Pixel

 Cycling Path Networks

 The cycling path network is designed to provide a safe, convenient and conducive environment for active mobility users of all ages and skill levels.
-Expansion plans are ongoing for the cycling path network islandwide, which will support users’ daily travel needs.
-Works will be progressively completed by 2030.
+Expansion plans are ongoing for the cycling path network islandwide, with works being progressively completed by 2030.
+When completed, the cycling network will span about 1300km.

-The upcoming North-South Corridor (NSC) is an example of enhancing longer distance commutes to the city, by providing a cycling trunk route from the North to the city.
+The upcoming North-South Corridor (NSC) will provide a cycling trunk route from North to the city, and support longer distance commute.

 Cycling Friendly Features

-Here are some examples of our cycling path networks.
+Here are some examples of our cycling path networks and related active mobility infrastructure.

 Singapore’s first walking and cycling town, Ang Mo Kio currently features a cycling network linking residents to Ang Mo Kio MRT station and bus interchange.
 This makes it safe and seamless for them to cycle or walk the first and last mile for their daily commute.
 The network has also improved access to amenities such as the AMK Hub, Bishan – Ang Mo Kio Park, Mayflower and Chong Boon Market and Food Centre.